Relative cycles with moduli and regulator maps: Fundamental class in relative differentials

 In \cite{ElZ}, El Zein gave an explicit construction of Grothendieck's ``fundamental class'' \cite{Gr58} of a cycle on a smooth scheme $Y/k$ in Hodge cohomology, defining a morphims from the Chow ring of $Y$ to $\H^*(Y, \Omega^{*}_{Y/k})$.
 It turns out that this approach can be partially followed and extended to construct a relative version of El Zein's fundamental class.

 In this section, we consider an integral scheme $Y$ of pure dimension $n$, smooth and separated over a field $k$.
 We write $\Omega^1_{Y/k}$ for the Zariski sheaf of relative K\"ahler differentials on $Y$ and $\Omega^1_{Y} = \Omega^1_{Y/\Z}$ for the sheaf of absolute differentials.
-Note that $\Omega^1_{Y/k}$ is a coherent sheaf on $Y$, while $\Omega^1_Y$ is just quasi-coherent, in general.
 For $r\geq0$, we let $C^r(Y)$ be the set of integral closed subschemes of codimension $r$ on $Y$.